How to ripen bananas quickly

 Use yellow bananas that are already sweet but not quite soft enough to bake with, and cook them in an oven heated to 180C/160C fan/gas 4 for about 30-40 mins.
 They will blacken and feel very soft (if you over cook them they may even burst, so keep an eye on them), and they may become marginally sweeter.
 These will be fine to bake with.

-If you use green bananas, they will also blacken and soften, but you won’t ripen them to the sweetness that makes a really good banana loaf or banana muffins.
+If you use green bananas, they will also blacken and soften, but you won’t ripen them to the sweetness you need for making a good banana loaf or banana muffins.

 What to do if you have too many overripe bananas